Taurean Nixon

-Taurean Ellis Nixon (born February 7, 1991) is a former American football cornerback.
-He was drafted by the Denver Broncos in the seventh round of 2015 NFL Draft.
-He played college football at Tulane University.
+Taurean Ellis Nixon (born February 7, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Denver Broncos in the seventh round of 2015 NFL draft.
+He played college football for the Tulane Green Wave.

 College career

-Nixon attended and played college football at the University of Tulane.
+Nixon attended and played college football at Tulane University.

 Professional career

 Denver Broncos

-The Denver Broncos selected Nixon in the seventh round with the 251st overall pick of the 2015 NFL Draft.
+The Denver Broncos selected Nixon in the seventh round with the 251st overall pick of the 2015 NFL draft.
 On May 15, 2015, Nixon signed a four-year contract.
 On September 6, 2015, Nixon was signed to the practice squad.
 On January 19, 2016, Nixon was promoted to the active roster.

 On February 7, 2016, Nixon was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 Nixon was inactive for the game.

 On September 3, 2016, Nixon was waived by the Broncos and was signed to their practice squad the next day.
 He was promoted to the active roster on November 5, 2016.
 He was waived by the Broncos on November 21, 2016, and was re-signed to the practice squad.
 He was promoted back to the active roster on December 28, 2016.

 On June 14, 2017, Nixon was waived by the Broncos.